gxlb/binary/README.md

 	}
 	binary.RegStruct((*someRegedStruct)(nil))

-	If data implement interface Packer, it will use data.Pack/data.Unpack to encode/decode data.
+	If data implements interface Packer, it will use data.Pack/data.Unpack to encode/decode data.
 	NOTE that data.Unpack must implement on pointer receiever to enable modifying receiever.Even though Size/Pack of data can implement on non-pointer receiever,